 6. Your Showreel Should Sell You As An Actor

 Your showreel should show more than just your best work, it should sell you as an actor.
 When agents and casting directors see your showreel scenes, chances are they’ll be looking for something specific for a particular role.
 Even if you are not selected the first time around, your memorable acting talents could get you chosen for subsequent roles.
-Your acting career will encompass a wide range of skills, so showing them off in your reel will sell you now and in the future.
+Your acting career will encompass a wide range of skills, so showing them off in your reel will sell your capabilities and adaptability now and in the future.

 When choosing scenes for your showreel, go for those that show you in the most natural light.
 While dramatic scenes can add flare, they can seem a bit overwhelming when viewed out of context.
 Instead, choose the scenes that demonstrate your most natural abilities.
 Agents and casting directors will be able to quickly deduce whether you’re serious, funny, or possess a special charisma that makes you right for a particular role.
 This is what will be your best selling point.